-When you're planning on a getaway during the holiday season, where to go and when really plays a big role with regards to budget.
+When you're planning on a getaway during the holiday season, where to go and when really plays a big role with regards to the budget.
 Of course traveling nearer to Thanksgiving, Christmas, and New Year's means you'll find larger crowds and higher airfare prices around the country.
 But, if you know where to go, you'll be sitting pretty with your student group on a graduation celebration trip or educational adventure.

 Airfare and hotel prices in all of the following destinations are lower this holiday season than they were last year, making them excellent choices.
-Wonderful even on their own, each of the following destinations have incredible educational and exciting attractions perfect for any kind of student group.
+Wonderful even on their own, each of the following destinations has incredible educational and exciting attractions perfect for any kind of student group.

 Airfare to the Lone Star State is down a whopping 11% with hotels bottoming out at 13% cheaper than last year.
 You have options all across the state but we recommend San Antonio.
 Home of the Alamo and the famous Riverwalk, San Antonio is the perfect mix of Mexican heritage, Republic of Texas pride, and southern charm.
 Popular for its museums, cultural attractions, religious and historic landmarks, and of course its food, San Antonio draws people in in droves yearly.